somerville-neighborhood-council/somervilleneighborhoodcouncil.org/index.md

 title: Union Square Neighborhood Council
 layout: default
 ---
-<span style="color:red">Special announcement: Once voting is complete, ballots will be tabulated by Election Committee volunteers and results will be posted here, sent to the <a href="http://tinyletter.com/unionsquareneighborhoodcouncil">newsletter subscribers</a>, and posted on the <a href="https://www.facebook.com/USNCWG/">Facebook page</a> as promptly as possible.
-This process will take a little while due to careful counting and cross-referencing - so depending on turnout they might not be posted this evening - but rest assured that they will be made available as soon as the count is complete.
-Thanks for your patience and thank you for voting!</span>
+<span style="color:red">Special announcement: Voting is complete and votes are currently being tabulated by Election Committee volunteers.
+Hopefully results will be ready today, but there was a large turnout - which is wonderful - so please be patient!
+Results will be posted here, sent to the <a href="http://tinyletter.com/unionsquareneighborhoodcouncil">newsletter subscribers</a>, and posted on the <a href="https://www.facebook.com/USNCWG/">Facebook page</a> as promptly as possible once they're available.
+Thank you for voting!</span>

 ## What is the Neighborhood Council?